-In addition, limitations of liability and waivers of damages are limited to the extent that the liability or damages were in contemplation of the parties at the time of entering into the contract.
+Limitations of liability and waivers of damages are limited to the extent that the liability or damages were in contemplation of the parties at the time of entering into the contract.
 Provisions relating to insurance are used to address the risks occasioned by the limitation on indemnity.
 This results in the owner or contractor being named as an additional insured on the Certificates of Insurance provided by contractors and subcontractors.

-7.4 Management of Schedule-Related Risk
+7.4 Management of Schedule-Related

 Contract provisions require contractors and subcontractors to adhere to schedules prepared by the construction manager or architect on behalf of the owner.
-Owners can receive compensaContributed by: Adam S Walters, Kenneth R Crystal, Kelly E Marks and Patrick T Fitzgerald, Phillips Lytle LLP tion for delays if provided for in the contract, most often in the form of liquidated damages.
+Owners can receive compensation for delays if provided for in the contract, most often in the form of liquidated damages.
 Alternatively, owners can recover actual damages to the extent damages can be proven.
 While not common, contracts will sometimes provide contractors with cash incentives to exceed scheduling milestones or costs below budget.
+Contributed by: Adam S. Walters, Kenneth R. Crystal, Kelly E. Marks and Kimberly R. Nason, Phillips Lytle LLP